 The Mask Temple

-On each side, you’ll notice two 15 feet tall mask, representing the king who had this story built.
+On each side, you’ll notice two 15 feet tall masks, representing the king who had this floor built.
 The sculptures you see are not the originals, they’re made of fiberglass and protect the stucco carving underneath it.

 The High Temple